ABOUT THE CHOIR

 The present Andover Choral Society was inaugurated in 1971 to promote choral singing for all.
 At least two concerts a year are presented in St Mary’s Church, Andover, at which members are joined by singers and instrumentalists of the highest calibre.
-Rehearsals are held on Wednesday evenings in Bridge Street Methodist Church, Andover, and the society is always happy to welcome new members.
+Rehearsals are held on Wednesday evenings at Rookwood School, Andover, and the society is always happy to welcome new members.

 Conductor Peter Ford works as a music director, coach, and educator throughout the UK and Europe.
 His early conducting studies were undertaken both privately with Colin Howard and at the Canford Summer School, overseen by the late George Hurst.
 Subsequent postgraduate studies with Russell Keable at the University of Surrey resulted in an MMus Conducting awarded with distinction.